-Riverside University Health System Medical Center 26520 Cactus Avenue.
-Moreno Valley, CA 92555 (951) 486-5650 (Emergency Room) (951) 486-5670 (Fast Trac) (951) 486-4000 (Operator)
+Riverside University Health System Medical Center

+(951) 486-5650 (Emergency Room)

+(951) 486-5670 (Fast Trac)

+(951) 486-4000 (Operator)
-Corona Regional Medical Center 800 S. Main St. Corona, CA 91720 (951) 736-6241

-An individual may make a report to the District.
-It is recommended that an individual report an incident directly to the Title IX Coordinator or one of the Title IX Deputy Coordinators, but all district faculty, managers and supervisors, police, and employees who have regular contact with students will notify the Title IX Coordinator of any reports they receive of dating violence, domestic violence, sexual assault, or stalking.
+Corona Regional Medical Center 800 S. Main St. Corona, CA 91720 (951) 736-6241 An individual may make a report to the District.
+It is recommended that an individual report an incident directly to the Title IX Coordinator, a Title IX Deputy Coordinators, or any Official with Authority (OWA) who will notify the Title IX Coordinator of any reports they receive of dating violence, domestic violence, sexual assault, or stalking.
+Refer to RCCD Administrative Procedure #5840.

-Coordinator(s), counselors, and Health Services personnel can and will assist the individual to contact law enforcement if that individual desires to do so.
-Again, although the District strongly encourages all members of its community to report incidents of dating violence, domestic violence, sexual assault, and stalking to law enforcement, it is the victim's choice whether or not to make such a report and victims have the right to decline involvement with the police.
+District personnel, including the Title IX

+Coordinator(s), counselors, and Health

+Services personnel can and will assist the

+individual to contact law enforcement if

+that individual desires to do so.
+Again,

+although the District strongly encourages all

+members of its community to report

+incidents of dating violence, domestic

+violence, sexual assault, and stalking to law

+enforcement, it is the victim's choice

+whether to make such a report and victims

+have the right to decline involvement with

+the police.